DataTech-Morgan/globant-challenge/README.md

 ![Alt text](image-1.png)

 ### ADLS Backup
-ADLS Gen 2 deployed for backup files and tables' data
+ADLS Gen 2 is deployed for backup files and tables' data.
+Uses pair region from main one.
+Another aproach would be use the read-access geo-zone concept.
+It depends on the cost and complexity

 ### Azure Synapse for SQL database
-Dedicated SQL Pool is deployed to query data
+Dedicated SQL Pool is deployed to query data.
+Exist two type of tables: main for principals and backup for restore data

 ### Azure Data factory
-Datafactory is used for move data from RV to UV or DV, depends on data's origin Also is required for execute databricks notebooks
+Datafactory is used for move data from RV to UV or DV, depends on data's origin Also is required for execute databricks notebooks Exist two pipelines: one for ETL operations for main tables and the second for backup processes

 ### Azure Databricks
 Databricks notebooks is required for transform data and load them into another path such as UV or DV

+### Azure App Services for API solution
+Solution uses app services to mount two scripts:
+ 1. api.py executes flask solutions to implement API
+ 2. connect-azure.ps1 connect to azure synapse and load the registers given

+## Results

+ - The firts pipeline extract, transform and load csv files into synapse main and backup tables
+ - The second pipeline transform and load AVRO files into synapse main tables when it is required
+ - Databricks enables data manipulation and analysis in the process
+ - App services and flask implement the API solution.
+Powershell script is deployed for Azure connections